In this Article

 You need to map your locations for multiple reasons:

-- If Pipe17 syncs inventory from your fulfillment to your selling channel, the locations will need to be connected to each other.
+- If Pipe17 syncs inventory from your fulfillment channel to your selling channel, the locations will need to be connected to each other.

 - If your orders come in from the sales channel “pre-assigned” to a specific location, we need to know which location this corresponds to in the fulfillment channel.